 He leaves his Twin Brother John of Rogers and his sister Patricia of Moosup.
 He leaves his Precious and loving Granddaughter□s Madison and Gracie of Sterling.
-David Enlisted in the Marines where he served two years in the Vietnam War.
-After the Service David was Employed American Standard, Johnson Corrugated and his last employer was Day Kimball Hospital where he worked in the Maintenance Dept. for 20 years.
 David was member of Saint Anne's Church in= Ballouville.
 He enjoyed Classic Cars and going to different swap meets.
 He also coached boys and girls Little League.
 David was a = former member of the Attawaugan Fire Dept. where he was the Fire Police Captain.
 David was very proud of Achieving his GED which he obtained in 1996.
 David was loved dearly by his fur baby kitty's Max and Millie.
-A celebration of Life will be held = in the Spring David Allen Reynolds aka "Stovepipe", 76 David Allen Reynolds aka "Stovepipe" of Thompson CT. passed away on January 3, 2021at the age of 76.
+David Enlisted in the Marines where he served two years in the Vietnam War.